sabre1041/casl-ansible/roles/cfme-ocp-provider/README.md

 ocp_master_port: <OpenShift API Port>
 hawkular_host: <Hawkular Hostname>
 hawkular_port: <Hawkular Port>
+ocp_token: <OAuth token to access OpenShift Rest API>
+hawkular_token: <OAuth token to access Hawkular Metrics>
 ocp_container_provier_name: <Name of the Container Provider in CloudForms to create for OpenShift>
+default_token_sa_namespace: <Namespace of the Service Account containing the OAuth token if one is not provided for OpenShift or Hawkular>
+default_token_sa_name: <Name of the Service Account containing the OAuth token if one is not provided for OpenShift or Hawkular>
 ```

 Dependencies